 Unless an exception applies you may request information, rectification, limitation or erasure of your personal data or object to further processing.
 You are also entitled to submit complaints to the supervisory authority regarding the processing.
 However, there may be limitations by law, professional regulations and other provisions that restrict these rights.

 You are firstly responsible to keep your provided data current and updated.
 You may send the correct data to us and we will update it as soon as possible.
 If we otherwise receive information about outdated or inaccurate personal data, we will where its suitable correct, disassemble or remove such personal information.

 Personal data will be retained for as long as necessary for the purposes of the processing.
 Upon request, identifiable personal data will be removed or limited where possible, which means that we will no longer be able to provide you with the service.
 You are entitled to object to processing of personal data, where the processing is based on Grant Thornton's legitimate interest.
 The opposition must be precise.

 You are entitled to a receive an extract about your personal data that we process.
 Such extract may be requested without cost once a year.
-A request shall be sent via our Request form or in writing to our postal address, which then requires your name, personal identification number and signature.
+A request shall be sent via our request form available at Contact us or in writing to our postal address, which then requires your name, personal identification number and signature.

 A natural person who also is a client with access to Grant Thornton's client portal is entitled to have its accounting material transferred (right to data portability) in order to use it elsewhere.
 If you wish to receive such an extract, please use the technical support via e-mail or telephone at your local office.

-If you want to request an extract, erasure, restriction, correction or other changes regarding your personal data, please use our Request form.
+If you want to request an extract, erasure, restriction, correction or other changes regarding your personal data, please use our request form available at Contact us.

 You can also write to us at Grant Thornton Sweden AB, Att: GDPR, Box 7623, 103 94 SE-Stockholm.